Asymptotic Coefficients and Errors for Chebyshev Polynomial Approximations with Weak Endpoint Singularities: Effects of Different Bases: Introduction

 or

+This was dubbed ``basis recombination" in the book of the second author, which discusses this strategy and its alternatives on pgs.
+112 to 114 of \cite{Boyd99z}.
+The alternatives are ``boundary-bordering", which is to replace collocation or Galerkin projection conditions by rows of the discretization matrix that explicitly enforce the boundary conditions, and ``penalty methods" \cite{HesthavenGottliebGottlieb07}.
+Karageorghis discusses the relationship between basis recombination and boundary bordering for multidimensional problems in single and multiple domains \cite{Karageorghis93b}.

+Why ``desirable"?
+The second author gave an answer for eigenvalue problems in \cite{BoydOP4}.
+Boundary-bordering for an eigenvalue problem gives a discretization matrix in which the rows that impose the boundary conditions are independent of the eigenvalue.
+This was sufficient to wreck EISPACK, the premier eigensolver of its day.
+Forty years later, library matrix eigensolvers are made of sterner stuff, but the boundary imposing rows are still bad for the condition number.

+Heinrichs \cite{Heinrichs91} pointed out that if one constructs the recombined basis functions to be, say, for symmetric functions for Dirichlet boundary conditions $T_{n+2}(x) - T_{n}(x)$ instead of $T_{2 n+2}(x) - T_{0}(x)$, the oscillations of the two Chebyshev polynomials of similar degree partially cancel, reducing the condition number of the discretization matrix.
+The improvement for a $k$-th order differential equation with a basis truncated to $N$ Chebyshev polynomials is a factor of $N^{k}$ reduction in the condition number, which is particularly significant for high order differential equations. \footnote{{\bf Parenthetically, note that basis recombination is also very convenient when $N$ is \emph{small} and the discretized problem is solved by a computer algebra system; reducing the number of basis coefficients from $N$ to $(N-2)$ greatly reduces the complexity of the explicit, analytic answer \cite{BoydOP55}.}}

+The widespread use of basis recombination is attested by texts like \cite{HesthavenGottliebGottlieb07} as well as by other literature \cite{EllisonJulienVasil21}.

+Convergence theory for Chebyshev polynomial series has co-evolved with Chebyshev algorithms and applications \cite{Boyd99z,HesthavenGottliebGottlieb07}.
+The second author's review summarizes convergence theory up to 2009 \cite{BoydOP173}.
+More recent contributions include \cite{Kzaz00,LiuWangLi19,Trefethen19,WangH16,WangHY2021,XiangLiu20}.
+There is also an active literature on closely related problems such as Gaussian quadrature and Clenshaw-Curtis for functions with various types of singularities, which was not included in \cite{BoydOP173} such as \cite{Riess1972,Trefethen08,WangHY18,XiangBornemann2012}.
+It is impossible to review this in detail, but the sheer mass of theory shows that this vein of mathematics is still being actively mined.

+Gaps in the existing theory are: how do basis recombination and interpolation alter the convergence rate?
+In this article, we fill in these gaps.

-One unnoticed but significant aspect of spectral methods for problems with weak endpoint singularities is that all three expansions have coefficients decreasing as inverse powers of $n$, but the exponents are \emph{different} for each of the three as expressed by the first theorem below.
-Indeed, there are also other differences between these three of the three basis sets when truncated.
+One unnoticed but significant aspect of spectral methods for problems with weak endpoint singularities is that all three expansions have coefficients decreasing as inverse powers of $n$ (or inverse powers of $n$ multiplied by a factor of logarithm function), but the exponents are \emph{different} for each of the three as expressed by the first theorem below.
+Indeed, there are also other differences among these three of the basis sets when truncated.

+Our comparisons employ three different ways to calculate the coefficients in these basis sets. \begin{enumerate}[(1).] \item Chebyshev inner product projection,